opsschool/curriculum/package_management_101.rst

 ======================================================

 In the following examples, we will be using the ``dstat`` in our examples.
-The process however applies to any spftware you may want to install.
+The process however applies to any software you may want to install.

 Yum provides a wrapper around RPM, which can be used to search, and install packages, from multiple package repositories.